Authored by the expert who managed and guided the team behind the Serbia Property Pack

 Do I need physical presence for citizenship in Serbia right now?

-The practical enforcement happens primarily at the permanent residence stage, where your absences over the 3-year qualifying period cannot exceed 10 months total or 6 months in one stretch.
+The most concrete and measurable physical presence requirement in Serbia is actually enforced one step earlier, at the permanent residency stage, where your 3-year qualifying period is measured as a rolling block and you cannot have been absent for more than 10 months total or 6 months in one stretch.

 Can my spouse and kids get citizenship too in Serbia in 2026?